“The stock market is a device of transferring money from impatient to the patient.” –Warren Buffett

 “Online investing can be a rewarding way to set and reach financial goals.”

-Myths Vs. Reality about Investing Online– Online investing isn’t a guaranteed way to get rich.
+Myths Vs. The reality of Investing Online– Online investing isn’t a guaranteed way to get rich.
 In fact, research shows that the vast majority of day traders – the handful of online stock traders who are the busiest – lose money.
 Though online investing isn’t for everybody.
 It can be a powerful tool for investors who are disciplined about research, make carefully reasoned decisions and maintain a balanced portfolio.

 Start small– don’t put your entire life savings into an online account.
 Start with a smaller sum.
 This will be easier to handle and keep track of.
 Once you feel confident you can then decide to add more money to your online account.